mbarosendal/mbarosendal/README.md

 - 📚 Specializing in Automation, Scripting, Backend Development and API Design
 - 🎓 Graduating summer 2026

-I'm keeping a portfolio for my learning this semester (august-december, 2025) [here](https://mbarosendal.github.io/Portfolio/).
+I'm keeping a portfolio where I write about my learning this semester (august-december, 2025) [here](https://mbarosendal.github.io/Portfolio/).

 <!--
 **mbarosendal/mbarosendal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.